One of my favorite Christmas stories doesn’t mention Jesus or even Santa Claus, but it captures the Christmas spirit quite nicely.

-World War II broke out at a really inconvenient time.
+World War II broke out at an inconvenient time.
 Geisel’s career was going strong.
-He was successful as a writer and illustrator, and had several book titles under his belt, too.
-But when war broke out, he put his civilian career on pause and used his talents to further the war effort.
+He was successful as a writer and illustrator and had several book titles under his belt, too.
+But when war broke out, he paused his civilian career and used his talents to further the war effort.

 He penned editorial cartoons in support of U.S. involvement in the war, and he joined the Army and became part of the first unit dedicated to producing films.
-He turned out award winning posters and movies aimed at bolstering American spirits and communicating key messages.
+He turned out award-winning posters and movies to bolster American spirits and communicate key messages.
 Two of the pieces he worked on went on to win Academy Awards.

 Like so many of his generation, Geisel answered when his country called, and he brought all his talent to bear in support of the cause.
-Moxie puts its own interests aside for the greater purpose.
+However, moxie puts its interests aside for a greater purpose.

 Moxie has a message.

-Geisel penned hundreds of editorial cartoons over the course of his career.
-He was proudly liberal, and supported the New Deal and FDR.
+Geisel penned hundreds of editorial cartoons throughout his career.
+He was proudly liberal and supported the New Deal and FDR.

-His opinions certainly didn’t disappear when he picked up his pen to write books whose primary audience was children.
-How the Grinch Stole Christmas! pushes back against consumerism and materialism; Yertle the Turtle takes on authoritarianism; and The Lorax champions environmentalism.
+His opinions certainly didn’t disappear when he picked up his pen to write books whose primary audience was children, including How the Grinch Stole Christmas! pushes back against consumerism and materialism; Yertle the Turtle takes on authoritarianism, and The Lorax champions environmentalism.

-Geisel didn’t talk down to children, and in fact he seemed to relish the challenge of writing for an audience with a low tolerance for blatant moralizing.
-He was confident enough in his views to believe they were worth passing on to the next generation, and the moxie to make no apologies for it.
+Geisel didn’t talk down to children; in fact, he seemed to relish the challenge of writing for an audience with a low tolerance for blatant moralizing.
+Nevertheless, he was confident enough in his views to believe they were worth passing on to the next generation and the moxie to make no apologies for it.

-So where is your moxie, have you got it hid?
+So where is your moxie?
+Have you got it hidden?
 When you look back at your life, what will you say that you did?

 Dear friend, take a chance, let your moxie take hold.
 Be strong today, be brave and be bold.

-You’ve got it inside you, I see it right there.
-You’re ready to launch, anytime, anywhere.
+You’ve got it inside you; I see it right there, So you’re ready to launch anytime, anywhere.

 Just remember this man, a young guy named Ted.
 He failed two dozen times before his story got read.